Faculty and Staff

 Director, Advanced Manufacturing Program

-Teaching Professor and Assistant Department Head for Undergraduate Studies
+Teaching Professor and Director of Undergraduate Studies - ME

 Brown Hall W350E